angular/components/src/cdk/testing/using-component-harnesses.md

 ## Benefits of component test harnesses

+There are two primary benefits to using the Angular Material component harnesses in your tests:

 1. Harnesses make tests easier to read and understand with straightforward APIs.
-2. Harnesses make tests that more robust and less likely to break when updating Angular Material.
+2. Harnesses make tests more robust and less likely to break when updating Angular Material.
-3. Harnesses helps you avoid testing implementation details of Angular Material components and instead focus on testing your own application code.

 The following sections will illustrate these benefits in more detail.

 ## Which kinds of tests can use harnesses?

-Angular CDK's component harnesses are designed to work in multiple different test environments.
+The Angular CDK's component harnesses are designed to work in multiple different test environments.
 Support currently includes Angular's Testbed environment in Karma unit tests and Protractor end-to-end (e2e) tests.
 You can also support additional environments by creating custom extensions of the CDK's `HarnessEnvironment` and `TestElement` classes.

 ## Getting started